hydrastro/livestream/README.md

 This file is the core, it spawns a rtmp server that awaits your input

 Change the `IP` and `STREAMKEY` variables to your liking, in my example it's `[::]` which means listen on all ipv6 addresses, you can enter `0.0.0.0` for example `0.0.0.0` means it's listening on all ipv4 addresses or change this to whatever your public ip is.

+I suggest to use `127.0.0.1` if you plan on streaming via rtmps!

 `PORT` is the port ffmpeg will listen to, you can freely change it or keep the default value